 Customer churn is a key metric in customer service which refers to the percentage of customer attrition over a specific period of time.
 High churn means that a more significant number of customers no longer want to purchase goods and services from the business.
 While some customers are lost due to involuntary churn – billing issues or death, for example – it is the ones lost due to voluntary churn that companies are most concerned with.
 In addition, partial churn refers to a customer’s decision to downgrade their level of service or purchase a decreased number of products or otherwise become less profitable to the company.

-Customer Churn Rate Per Industry
+Customer Churn Rate Per Industry (in USA) in 2022

-This underscores the fact that churn plagues all verticals, and reducing customer churn is critical to almost every industry.
+Regardless of the difference in customer churn across the various industries covered in the above-mentioned report, these statistics underscore the fact that churn plagues all verticals, and reducing customer churn is critical to almost every industry.